-Equity Release Mortgages may not be suitable for everyone so it is important that you get proper specialist advice before making any arrangements.
+Equity Release Mortgages in Lincoln may not be suitable for everyone so it is important that you get proper specialist advice in Lincoln before making any arrangements.
 Most people’s concerns fall into the following categories:

 With a traditional mortgage, lenders have the right to take possession of a property should the borrower fail to keep up regular monthly repayments.
 However, since most equity release schemes don’t require a monthly repayment, then this question of “affordability” becomes irrelevant.